u-eff-gee/Horst/README.md

  * `spectrum.txt`: An experimental spectrum from which the original spectrum should be reconstructed (single-column file, no text header OR a ROOT file containing a TH1F histogram with the name 'SPECTRUM', using the `-t SPECTRUM` option)
  * `matrix.root`: A simulated detector response matrix (ROOT file with an `NBINSxNBINS` TH2F histogram called 'rema' and a TH1F histogram called 'n_particles' containing the response matrix, and the number of simulated primary particles, respectively)

+There is a slight difference in the interpretation of the binning factor, depending on whether the spectrum is read from a text file or a ROOT file:

-Both the matrix and the spectrum *from the text file* need to have the same binning (example: 1 keV per 1 bin).
+  * If `Horst` is reading **from a text file**, both the matrix and the spectrum need to have the same binning (example: 1 keV per 1 bin).
+During runtime, they will be rebinned simultaneously with the factor given by the `-b` command line option.
 The spectrum should have at least as many bins as the number of rows/columns in the response matrix.
 All higher bins will simply be ignored.

-The spectrum *from the ROOT file* may have an arbitrary equidistant binning and will be used with this binning by `Horst`.
+  * If `Horst` is reading **from a ROOT file**, the TH1F histogram in the 'SPECTRUM' file may have an arbitrary equidistant binning and will be used with this binning by `Horst`.
 The correct binning factor of the TH1F must then be given to `Horst` using the `-b` command-line option, so that it can rebin the response matrix accordingly.
+(If a rebinning of the spectrum file is desired as well, this has to be done manually by the user by calling the TH1F::Rebin() method of the histogram.)

 For the reconstruction procedure, rebinning is an important measure to reduce the computing time which depends approximately exponentially on the number of bins.
 The rebinning factor `BINNING` (`BINNING`==1 means no rebinning, `BINNING` = 2 means two bins are merged into one ...) can be set via the `-b BINNING` command-line option.
 By default, `BINNING` == 10 is used in `Horst`.